Please be ready with your application reference number starting with 'P'. For example P1234567

 The Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies like the Australian National Character Check to provide the National Police Checking Service.

-To do a police check, you need to apply to an ACIC accredited body or any Australian police agency.
+To do a Nationally Coordinated Criminal History Check, you need to apply to an ACIC accredited body or any Australian police agency.
 Typically, you need to provide basic personal information on the application form and give written consent.
 You'll also need to provide additional documents like identification documents.

 Once this stage is complete, your details are inputted into the National Police Checking Service Support System (NSS).
 The ACIC owns this national IT system, and it is a robust database that holds criminal and conviction-related information in Australia.